Ria424/developers-animatesdk-docs/Document_object/Document300.md

 #### Usage

-document.reorderScene(sceneToMove, sceneToPutItBefore)
+Document.reorderScene(sceneToMove, sceneToPutItBefore)

 #### Parameters

-**sceneToMove** `integer`; An integer that specifies which scene to move, with 0 (zero) being the first scene.
+**sceneToMove** `integer`; Specifies which scene to move, with 0 (zero) being the first scene.

-**sceneToPutItBefore** `integer`; An integer that specifies the scene before which you want to move the scene specified by *sceneToMove*.
+**sceneToPutItBefore** `integer`; Specifies the scene before which you want to move the scene specified by *sceneToMove*.
 Specify 0 (zero) for the first scene.
 For example, if you specify 1 for *sceneToMove* and 0 for *sceneToPutItBefore*, the second scene is placed before the first scene.
 Specify -1 to move the scene to the end.

 #### Returns